jamiesp89/be-nc-news/README.md

 PostgreSQL version `14.0`

-Thank you and good luck :slightly_smiling_face:
+## Thank you

+Thank you for taking the time to look at my repository - Jamie Speirs :slightly_smiling_face: